AtomicConductor/AtomicConductor.github.io/docs/client_tools/companion/blender.md

 ## Configure the submission

-* Open the Companion App, sign in to your account, and go to the **Submission Kit** page.
+* Open the Companion app, sign in to your account, and go to the **Submission Kit** page.
 * Fill in the fields in the **General** tab as illustrated below.
 You may have to choose a different instance type and a project that exists in your account.

 ![general][general]